Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Introduction

 2pt Many of the above papers propose some form of \emph{construction} (i.e., a specific parameter configuration), under which the Transformer implements the desired algorithm.
 It is however often unclear if the Transformer actually learns these constructions during training.
 Motivated by the question of \emph{``what do Transformers actually learn,''} a line of recent work turned their attention to linear Transformers \cite{schlag2021linear,von2022transformers}.

 2pt In~\citep{von2022transformers}, the authors devise a \emph{simple weight construction} for the linear Transformer, which can be shown to implement gradient descent (as well as a more sophisticated algorithm known as GD++).
 Subsequently, \cite{ahn2023transformers,zhang2023trained,mahankali2023one} show that for 1-layer Transformers, there exists a global minimum of the in-context loss that closely resembles the construction in \cite{von2022transformers}. \cite{zhang2023trained} further show that training a 1-layer Transformer with gradient descent converges in polynomial time to the proposed global minimum.
 For multi-layer Transformers, \cite{ahn2023transformers} show the local optimality of preconditioned GD and preconditioned GD++, under different parameter sparsity assumptions.
 We note that Assumptions \ref{ass:QK_sparsity} and \ref{ass:full_attention} in this paper closely parallel the parameter sparsity assumptions in \cite{ahn2023transformers}.
 Furthermore, Theorems \ref{t:informal_master_sparse} and \ref{t:informal_master_full} can be viewed as generalizations of Theorems 3 and 4 of \cite{ahn2023transformers} to non-linear architectures and functions.
 Finally, Theorem 5 of \cite{ahn2023transformers} establishes the global optimality of gradient descent for \emph{one-layer ReLU-activated Transformers}, which was shown in \cite{wortsman2023replacing} to perform comparably to softmax transformers on certain tasks.

-2pt More recently, \cite{von2023uncovering} studied the ability of linear Transformers to perform auto-regressive next-token prediction for sequential data. \cite{wu2023many} study the statistical complexity of ICL with a 1-layer linear Transformer for linear regression. \cite{huang2023context} uses a similar framework to study 1-layer softmax-activated Transformers, when the covariates are all orthonormal.
+More recently, \cite{von2023uncovering} studied the ability of linear Transformers to perform auto-regressive next-token prediction for sequential data. \cite{wu2023many} study the statistical complexity of ICL with a 1-layer linear Transformer for linear regression. \cite{huang2023context} uses a similar framework to study 1-layer softmax-activated Transformers, when the covariates are all orthonormal.